LesiaChaban/gdk-oci-oke-workshop/01-prepare-setup/prepare-setup.md

 ## Task 3: Select a Compartment for the Workshop

 We recommend you use a single compartment for the workshop.
 We will refer to this as your workshop compartment.
-This is the compartment where you will provision all the resources - Oracle Resource Manager (ORM) Stack, Compute Instance, VCN/Subnet - needed for the workshop.
+This is the compartment where you will provision all the resources - Oracle Resource Manager (ORM) Stack, Compute Instance, VCN/Subnet, Instance Principals, Policies, Kubernetes Clusters (OKE), OCI Object Storage - needed for the workshop.

 1. From the Oracle Cloud Console navigation menu, go to **Identity & Security >> Identity >> Compartments**.
 2. Go to your workshop compartment.